sneakin/nonop/README.md

 : The `aname` of the export to access.

 `-h HOST`, `--host HOST`
 : The hostname to connect.
-Defaults to `localhost`
+Defaults to `localhost`.

 `-p INT`, `--port INT`
 : The port number to connect.
-Defaults to 562p
+Defaults to 562.

 `--uname NAME`
 : Your user name.
-Defoults to `ENV['USER']`
+Defaults to `ENV['USER']`.

 `--uid INT`
 : Your user ID.
 Defaults to `Process.uid`.